 1275 S. State StreetDover, Delaware 19901

-A cerebral abscess usually occurs when bacteria or fungi make their way into the brain, either through the bloodstream or from an infected area in the head, such as the ears or sinuses.
-An injury to the head or head surgery can also let in germs that can cause an abscess.
+A cerebral abscess usually occurs when bacteria or fungi make their way into your brain, either through your bloodstream or from an infected area in your head, such as your ears or sinuses.
+An injury to your head or head surgery can also let in germs that can cause an abscess.

 A cerebral abscess can cause many symptoms, including:

-Doctors treat cerebral abscesses with medicines including antibiotics or drugs to fight a fungal infection.
-You may also be given steroid drugs to lower pressure in the brain or drugs to reduce seizures.
+Health care providers treat cerebral abscesses with medicines, including antibiotics or drugs to fight a fungal infection.
+Your health care provider may also give you steroid drugs to lower pressure in your brain, or other drugs to reduce seizures.

 Surgery may be necessary, especially for larger abscesses.
-The surgeon will go through the skull to expose the brain.
-Material in the abscess will be drained and, if possible, the entire abscess will be removed.
-If it's deep in the brain, the surgeon may need to drain it with a needle with help from a CT or MRI scan to direct the needle to the right area.
+Your surgeon will go through your skull to expose your brain.
+He or she will drain material in the abscess and, if possible, remove it entirely.
+If the abscess is deep in your brain, your surgeon may need to drain it with a needle, with help from a CT or MRI scan.
+These help direct the needle to the right area.

-If you have an infection elsewhere in your body, making sure it's properly treated may help prevent a cerebral abscess.
-If your doctor has suggested that you take antibiotics before certain procedures, such as dental work, be sure to follow these directions.
+If you have an infection elsewhere in your body, make sure it's properly treated.
+This may help prevent a cerebral abscess.
+If your health care provider has suggested that you take antibiotics before certain procedures, such as dental work, be sure to follow these directions.